SmartiOSDev/Mouse-Clicker-Mover/PrivacyPolicy.md

 The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at Mouse Clicker & Mover unless otherwise defined in this Privacy Policy.

+**Purchase App**

+Mouse Clicker app provide basic mouse movements functionality with pay small amount of price.

+**Purchase Subscription**

+Mouse Clicker app provide additional features with purchase subscription.
+If you want use extra features then you must to purchase one year subscription.

 **Data**